yext/answers-search-ui/README.md

   resetFacet: false,
   // Optional, the label to use for the reset button above
   resetFacetLabel: 'reset',
-  // Optional, show a reset-all button for the facets control
+  // Optional, show a reset-all button for the facets control.
+Defaults to showing a reset-all button if searchOnChange is false.
   resetFacets: true,
   // Optional, the label to use for the reset-all button above
   resetFacetsLabel: 'reset-all',